 In the sixteenth century, the castle had two corner towers, probably erected in the previous century.
 It was a south-eastern, four-sided tower called White (probably from the color of plastered walls) and a four-sided, north-east tower.
+The White Tower was probably originally a 14th-century town tower, open from the inside, situated within the town walls, and absorbed in the 15th century during the expansion of the castle.
 Another element of the castle was a half-timbered tower (according to the inspection from the 16th century, covered with clay), erected at front of the southern perimeter of the defensive wall and connected with it with a wooden porch.
-It is assumed that it was a latrine (it was located in a moat), it is also possible that it secured a wicket in the wall leading to the castle’s farm.
+Once it was assumed that it was a latrine (it was located in a moat), but its main function was to secure the wicket in the wall, leading to the castle’s farm.
+The latrines, however, were located on the first floor of the main house.
 Often as a part of the castle is also mentioned a tower located 30 meters west of the Great House and latrine tower, on the town walls line.
 It was probably used as a prison.

 The castle to this day basically did not survive.
 Only the ground floor with cellars of the castle’s Great House are preserved.
 It is currently used as a rectory.
 On the south side there are five small gothic windows that light up the lowest storey, as well as renaissance fragments of the stone window sill and the window frame.
 Construction work is underway to uncover the foundations of the castle in the cellars for the future museum of the history of the castle in Radom.